How to Visit Latourell Falls in Oregon (+Photos)

 Parking

 A small parking lot is located across the road from Latourell Falls.
 The parking is free.
-But empty spaces may be scarce, especially during the summer months, the most popular time to visit the waterfalls in the Oregon’s Columbia River Gorge.
+But empty spaces may be scarce, especially during the summer months, the most popular time to visit the waterfalls in Oregon’s Columbia River Gorge.

 You shouldn’t worry about missing out on the opportunity to walk all the way to Latourell Falls because of the overpacked parking lot in late fall or winter.
 Rains and gloomy weather settle in the Columbia River Gorge during this time, driving most of the summer visitors away.